 In this episode of 5 Burning Questions, we interview young adult fiction author Tom Leveen, whose most recent novel “SICK” was launched at Arizona State University’s Tempe campus on October 1st, 2013.

 Consumer technology does its best to make sure that products can be customized according to the taste of the user.
 But let’s be real for a moment.
-That brand new upgraded smartphone you just purchased has some great features, but the designers messed up some of what you loved about the last model.
-Well, what […]
+That brand new upgraded smartphone you just purchased has some great features, but the designers messed up some of […]

 In this episode of 5 Burning Questions, we talk with legendary science fiction author, design critic, editor and journalist Bruce Sterling.
 Bruce recorded this interview with us during his tenure as CSI’s inaugural Visionary in Residence.
 Among many other things, Bruce blogs for Wired.com and is the de facto spiritual leader for ASU’s Emerge since its inception in 2012.